God's Design for Your Body

 Questions to Reflect On

-• How can faith rebuild your confidence?
+• How does your faith shape your self-confidence?

 Chapter Summary